• FREE SHIPPING ON USA ORDERS OVER $300+

 Polyurethane Foam vs. Natural Wool: What’s Actually Inside Your Dog’s Bed?

 You know that distinct, chemical scent that wafts out when you unbox a new mattress or a cheap dog bed?
 That isn’t just "new product smell."
 It is the smell of off-gassing—volatile organic compounds (VOCs) leaching from the petrochemicals used to create the foam.
+To understand exactly which chemicals are in most dog beds, see our deep dive on toxic chemicals in dog beds.

 As pet owners, we often gravitate toward "memory foam" because marketing tells us it is orthopedic and luxurious.
 But when we look closer at the materials, a different story emerges.
 Today, we are comparing the industry standard (Polyurethane Foam) against the gold standard of nature (Wool) to see which truly supports your dog's long-term health.